marian-scientific/proposals/RFP004 - MM1/submitted proposals/MM1-Turning-Shapes/README.md

 The Isometric view clearly shows the clear encasement.
 This doesn’t need to be curved as plexi-glass cut in a box shaped can be sufficient.

+As with the other proposals I have writted, the manufacture will require some basics with wood working and construction.
+In either circumstance, The Electrical team is eager to achieve great things with this endeavor.

 #### Schedule: